Thomas Wroth (died 1573): Return

 Following Lewknor's death Queen Mary herself restored some lands to his widow.
-Immediately upon Elizabeth's accession Wroth and Cooke returned to England, Wroth leaving a son in Hotman's care.
+Immediately upon Elizabeth I's accession Wroth and Cooke returned to England, Wroth leaving a son in Hotman's care.
 On 29 December 1558 he was elected knight of the shire for Middlesex (which he again represented in the parliament of 1562–3).
 He soon sought a constat or exemplification as patentee in his life office of Waltham Forest, which Lord Rich had for his part surrendered and Mary had regranted to the recusant Sir Edward Waldegrave during Wroth's exile.
 Lewknor's heir Edward Lewknor, and his brothers and sisters, were restored in blood in March 1559.

 On 21 August 1559 Wroth was appointed commissioner to visit the dioceses of Ely and Norwich.
 In June 1562 he was nominated a special commissioner (with which Sir Nicholas Arnold and Sir W. Dixie were associated) to consult with the Lord Deputy of Ireland, Thomas Radclyffe, 3rd Earl of Sussex, on the government of Ireland, and in particular to mediate in the bitter feud between Sussex and his colleague John Parker, but does not seem to have gone to Dublin (where he made reports upon church reform) until February 1564; he was recalled at his own request in August.
 Bishop Brady referred to Wroth's painstaking efforts.
 In 1569 he was commissioner for musters in Middlesex and for the lord-lieutenancy of London.
 He was assigned to the inquiry into the Papal Bull of Excommunication Regnans in Excelsis against Elizabeth posted in London in 1570, and tasked with the delivery of John Felton to the Lieutenant of the Tower for torture.
 He was also a commissioner in the case of John Story.
 On 1 September 1571 he was sent to take an inventory of Thomas Howard, 4th Duke of Norfolk's goods in the Charterhouse.